coder-hxl/x-crawl/README.md

 The larger the value of the priority attribute, the higher the priority in the current crawling queue.

-### About results
+### About Results

-For the result, the result of each request is uniformly wrapped with an object that provides information about the result of the request, such as id, result, success or not, maximum retry, number of retries, error information collected, and so on.
+For the result, the result of each crawl target is uniformly wrapped with an object that provides information about the result of the crawl target, such as id, result, success or not, maximum retry, number of retries, error information collected, and so on.
 Automatically determine whether the return value is wrapped in an array depending on the configuration you choose, and the type fits perfectly in TS.

-The id of each object is determined according to the order of requests in your configuration, and if there is a priority used, it will be sorted by priority.
+The id of each object is determined according to the order of crawl targets in your configuration, and if there is a priority used, it will be sorted by priority.

 Details about configuration methods and results are as follows: [crawlPage config](#config), [crawlData config](#config-1), [crawlFile config](#config-2).